hasanmoudud/geocompr/main.md

 On the other hand, GUI-based GIS systems (particularly QGIS) are also advantageous.
 For instance, think of:

 - The GUI.
 The really user-friendly graphical interface spares the user from programming.
 Though you probably wouldn't read the book if this were your main objective.
 - Digitizing and all related tools (trace, snap, topological rules, etc.).
 Note that there is also the new **mapedit** package but its intention is to allow the quick editing of a few spatial features, and not professional, large-scale cartographic digitizing.
-- Georeferencing
+- Georeferencing.
-- Stereoscopic mapping (e.g., LiDAR and structure from motion)
+- Stereoscopic mapping (e.g., LiDAR and structure from motion).
 - The built-in geodatabase management system often integrated in Desktop GIS (ArcGIS, GRASS GIS) and all related advantages such as object relational modeling, topology, fast (spatial) querying, etc.
 - Map production, in case you only want to create a beautiful map once.
 If you have to produce it over and over again, then maybe the CLI approach is better.
-- Zooming and dragging on WMS (though this is also possible with **mapview** and **leaflet**)
+- Zooming and dragging on WMS (though this is also possible with **mapview** and **leaflet**).
 <!-- any other points that we have missed so far? -->
 - ...

 This general overview already points out the differences between R's CLI and desktop GIS.
 However, there is more: dedicated GIS software provides hundreds of geoalgorithms that are simply missing in R.
 The good news is that 'GIS bridges' enable the access to these with the comfort of the R command line.^[ The term 'bridge' was probably first used in the R-spatial world for the coupling of R with GRASS [@neteler_open_2008].
 Roger Bivand elaborates on this in his talk "Bridges between GIS and R", delivered at the 2016 GEOSTAT summer school.